lightdash/lightdash/docs/docs/guides/visualizing-your-results.md

 You can group your scatter chart using a third variable.
 This will make the points on the scatter the same colour if they have the same group value.

 ![scatter chart grouped](./assets/scatter-chart-grouped.png)

+You can see more details about scatter chart configurations [here](#configure-your-bar-line-and-scatter-charts).

 ### Mixed chart